Retire Before Dad

 To enroll, go to Ally Invest Live.
 Then select the gear icon and choose All Settings.
 The dividend reinvestment toggle is at the bottom of the screen.

-Dividend Reinvestment ETRADE
+Dividend Reinvestment at ETRADE

 ETRADE offers a dividend reinvestment plan (DRIP) for all customers.
 You can either request that all eligible securities get enrolled for dividend reinvestment or individual stocks.
 ETRADE is a commission-free broker.
 There is no cost to the DRIP plan.